The Top Activities in New Zealand for Families

-34. Take the Tractor Tour to Cape Kidnappers
+34. Take a Tour to the Cape Kidnappers Gannet Colony

 Not only is Cape Kidnappers an excellent example of tectonic plates, fault lines and ancient fossils but it’s also home to the world’s largest mainland gannet colony.
-Take the tractor tour for a family-friendly way to see the gannets.
+Take the Gannet Safaris Overland tour for a family-friendly way to see the gannets.
 Alternatively, see the gannet colony at Muriwai in Auckland on a short walk.

 Location: Hastings or Auckland, North Island.
 Plan more of your trip to Hawke’s Bay using the 10 Things to Do in Napier with Kids.

 While the three-hour Hooker Valley Walk is a popular choice in Mt Cook, families looking for something better suited to kids should choose the Blue Lakes and Tasman Glacier View Track.
 It features spectacular views of the Tasman Glacier and its lake full of icebergs.
 See more family-friendly walks in the 20 Best Short Walks on the South Island.

 Location: Aoraki Mt Cook National Park, South Island.
 For more unmissable walks, check out the 7 Things to Do in Mt Cook with Kids.

 36. Let the Kids Loose at Christchurch Botanic Gardens